JulianBell106/lamulettipizza/PROJECT.md

 ## Pre-production backlog

-**B1 — stalliq.co.uk: Show kitchen dashboard more prominently**
+~~**B1 — stalliq.co.uk: Show kitchen dashboard more prominently**~~ ✓ Done Session 32 — full two-panel demo section with animated kitchen card and both CTAs.
+See Session 32 below.
-CSS phone mockups already show both customer and kitchen views in the demo section.
-Consider whether this needs to be more prominent or supplemented with a screen recording.

-**B2 — La Muletti: Live Broadcast re-enables itself (intermittent bug)** Kitchen "Live Broadcast" toggle was observed re-enabling itself after being turned off.
-Cannot reproduce.
-Suspected Firestore listener race condition in `kitchen.js` — check for any code path that writes `broadcasting: true` on snapshot receipt.
-Monitor.
+~~**B2 — La Muletti: Live Broadcast re-enables itself (intermittent bug)**~~ ✓ Fixed Session 32 — `broadcastStopRequested` flag prevents stale GPS resolves from overwriting the stop.
+Applied to both branches.

 **B3 — stalliq-site: Add to GitHub source control** `stalliq-site/index.html` is only deployed via Netlify Drop.
 Should be in a GitHub repo for version history and auto-deploy.